noorhy/sentiment-summarization/README.md

-# sentiment-summarization
+# Sentiment summarization
-Sentiment summarization is a combination of text summarization and sentiment analysis to get essential summary form which are contained a pair of aspect and opinion.
+Sentiment summarization is a combination of text summarization and sentiment analysis to produce essential summary forms that contain a pair of aspects and opinions.